kdeldycke/awesome-billing/readme.md

 ### Online Ads

 Targeted online advertisements marketplaces have a lot in common with traditional cloud marketplace.
-Some good inspiration there, from concepts to tech
+Some good inspiration there, from concepts to tech.

 - [RTB Budget Pacing Summarized](https://github.com/PragmaticLab/RTB_Budget_Pacing_Summarized) - A collection of budget pacing resources for targeted online advertisements.